Table of contents

 Oyindolapo Olusesi, Lead, Legal Services at Kora

-With the advancement of these frauds, fintech and supporting companies need to be more proactive about handling fraud.
+With the advancement of fraud methods, fintech and supporting companies need to be more proactive about handling fraud.

 How to protect yourself from fraud?